SourceBox-LLC/FineFoundry/docs/user-guide/quick-start.md

 Now that you have the basics:

 - **🧠 Training (Runpod or local Docker)**: Start [fine-tuning models](training-tab.md).
 Run the same training script on Runpod pods or your local machine and iterate quickly on new adapters.
 - **⚙️ Reusable training configs**: Use the Training tab's **Configuration** section or "Save current setup" buttons to snapshot full training setups (dataset, hyperparameters, target, and infra).
-Configs are stored under `src/saved_configs/` and the last one auto-loads on startup.
+Configs are stored in the database and the last one auto-loads on startup.
 - **🧪 Quick Local Inference**: After a successful local run, use the Quick Local Inference panel as a **one-click smoke test** for your latest local adapter with temperature/max token sliders and presets.
 When you click **Run Inference**, the app shows a short loading state (button disabled + spinner + status text) while the fine-tuned model is loaded and a response is generated.
 - **💬 Inference tab**: Use the [Inference Tab](inference-tab.md) as your **dedicated playground**: select any adapter directory, validate it immediately, and chat with your fine-tuned model using either the Prompt & responses view or the Full Chat View dialog.
 - **📖 Learn More**: Read the [complete GUI guide](gui-overview.md)